andyhasit/wallace/Wallace.md

 );
 ```

-Although this is what JSX was designed for, it also turns into an unreadable mess.
+Although this is exactly what JSX was designed for, it also turns into an unreadable mess.
 Wallace doesn't allow this, and instead relies on special attributes and tag formats:

 ```jsx
 const TaskList = ( tasks ) => (